mikemurphy/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a senior research analyst at the International Food Policy Research Institute and a PhD student in economics at the University of Bordeaux.
+My primary research interest is in the role of risk and uncertainty in decision-making, in the context of agriculture in developing economies.

+I'm interested in the role of risk and uncertainty in economic decision-making, focusing specifically on food and agriculture in developing countries.

-My research instrests include the consequences of climate change for agriculture in developing countries, food safety in informal markets and improving methods for primary data collection.
+include the consequences of climate change for agriculture in developing countries, food safety in informal markets and improving methods for primary data collection.